sis00337/Pycharm-For-Dummies/index.md

 GO
 {: .label .label-green }
-    Proceed to the next step
+    Proceed to the next step.

 Stop
 {: .label .label-red }
-    Make sure you have done the following warning before continuing
+    Make sure you have done the following warning before continuing.

 Caution
 {: .label .label-yellow }
-    Pay attention to the following warning to avoid problematic mistakes
+    Pay attention to the following warning to avoid problematic mistakes.

 Recommended
 {: .label .label-blue }
-    Useful hints and tips
+    Useful hints and tips.

 Each guide will have steps and a screenshot / screenshots to follow through the steps to provide more detail.
 For example: